radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

 ```

-### Scope
+### Lexical Scope

-*lexical scope*, in JavaScript, each function gets its own scope, aka. "scoped" variables are local to the scope.
+In js, each function gets its own scope, aka. "scoped" variables are local to the scope.
+It's not enough to have a basic understanding of scope.

 js
 ```js